michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/01_preface.md

 Most consumers don't use Linux because Linux tends to be something developers love to use.
 It's slimmed down, and typically has minimal UI, exposing only a command line ( think MS-DOS, or 1980's looking computers, or pre-windows/macintosh days).
 As such, a typcial person finds using Windows or Macs easier because they have many consumer features like fleshed out Graphical User Interface, or GUIs ( the visual part ).

-For developers though, they are a bit more experienced with the inner-workings of computers and with Command Line Interfaces ( CLIs), and find that they prefer the Operating Systems with less consumer features more appelaing.
+For developers though, they are a bit more experienced with the inner-workings of computers and with Command Line Interfaces ( CLIs), and find that they prefer the Operating Systems with less consumer features more appealing.
 This is also why most of the servers on the web use some form of Linux.

 ## Why use the Subsystem for Linux?

 Web Development on Windows can be somewhat difficult at times because it doesn't have the ability to run POSIX software.
 This is because Windows is considered to be non POSIX-compliant.
 This causes a bit of a problem for Web-devs, and with no native solution they turn to Mac.

-This, in part, is why you might have felt like there was an explosion of Mac usage during the Web 2.0 phase around 2007 - 2008 and why it seemed like all the hottest web startups had Macs everywhere: Macs, in general, were just better when it came to developing for the Web.
+*Opinion: This, in part, is why you might have felt like there was an explosion of Mac usage during the Web 2.0 phase around 2007 - 2008 and why it seemed like all the hottest web startups had Macs everywhere: Macs, in general, were just less complicated to use when it came to developing for the Web.*

-There have been many different workarounds for to this problem for webdevs: Dual-booting or VMing a Linux distro, terminal wrappers like CYGWIN or Git Bash, software versions made specifically for Windows, hacky workarounds, etc. Each of these workarounds has their pros and cons, but in the end it really just ended up taking time to try and figure out how to proceed when all you really want to do is just get back to work.
+There have been many different workarounds for to this problem for webdevs using Windows: Dual-booting or VMing a Linux distro, terminal wrappers like CYGWIN or Git Bash, software versions made specifically for Windows, hacky workarounds, etc. Each of these workarounds has their pros and cons, but in the end it really just ended up taking time to try and figure out how to proceed when all you really want to do is just get back to work.

 (If your're curious on how this scenario came to be, here is a great article explaining the history of how Windows came to be in it's current state: https://www.quora.com/If-macOS-and-Linux-are-based-on-Unix-then-what-is-Windows-based-on-and-why-was-it-implemented-like-this-by-Bill-Gates